-This paper is part of M.sc thesis aimed at appraising professional ethics in the Nigerian construction industry carried out in Obafemi Awolowo University, Ile- Ife.
-The study was conducted in Lagos State on the premise that 75% of construction firms in Nigeria are either based in Lagos States or have their branches located in Lagos (Fagbemi 2008.)
-Data for the study were collected through one hundred and seventy questionnaire (170) copies of questionnaire administered on the professionals in the Nigerian construction industry comprising architects, builders, quantity surveyors and engineers in this area.

-The choice of these core professionals as the target population was that in the construction industry, these professionals' works throughout the various stages of construction work and is involved in the procurement of building projects as established by Ameh and Odusami (2009).
+The study was conducted in Lagos State on the premise that 75% of construction firms in Nigeria are either based in Lagos States or have their branches located in Lagos (Fagbemi, 2008.)
+Data for the study were collected through one hundred and seventy (170) copies of questionnaire administered on the professionals in the Nigerian construction industry comprising architects, builders, quantity surveyors and engineers in this area.
+The choice of these core professionals as the target population was on the basis that these professionals are involved throughout the various stages of construction works.
+Also, they are involved in the procurement of building projects (Ameh and Odusami, 2009).

 Section A of the questionnaire consisted of the demographical information of the respondents, while section B focused on the study objectives.
-Fifteen (15) major ethical practices were identified from literature and the professionals were asked to rank the level of compliance of professional to these ethical standards identified.
-Respondents were asked to rank themselves and also rank their co-professionals on the degree of compliance of professionals to different ethical practices on a 5-point likert scale where 5=very high, 4=High, 3= Moderate, 2=Low and 1=very low.
-The overall level of compliance by professionals was rated from 0-10% - 91-100% where 0 is the lowest and 100 is the highest.
-A total of hundred and thirty eight (138) questionnaire were retrieved which represents 81.18% response rate of the total 170 copies administered.
-Data collected were analysed using Descriptive and inferential statistics including percentages, Mean Item Score (MIS) and Analysis of Variance (ANOVA).
+Fifteen (15) major ethical standards were identified from literature.
+Professionals ranked themselves and also ranked their co-professionals on the level of compliance of professionals to ethical standards on a 5-point likert scale where 5=very high, 4=High, 3= Moderate, 2=Low and 1=very low.
+The overall level of compliance by professionals was rated from 0-10% to 91-100% where 0 is the lowest and 100 is the highest.
+A total of one hundred and thirty eight (138) questionnaire were retrieved which represents 81.18% response rate of the total 170 copies administered.
+Data collected were analysed using descriptive and inferential statistics which includes percentages, Mean Item Score (MIS) and Analysis of Variance (ANOVA).
 The results of the analysis are presented in tables below.
 Mean Item Score (MIS) was calculated from the formula given below:

-Mean =

-$$\frac{5{n5} + 4{n4} + 3{n3} + 2{n2} + 1{n1}}{(n_5 + n_4 + n_3 + n_2 + n_1)}$$
+Mean = $$\frac{5{n5} + 4{n4} + 3{n3} + 2{n2} + 1{n1}}{(n_5 + n_4 + n_3 + n_2 + n_1)}$$

-.....Equation 1.0

-Where:

-n5 = number of respondents who picked 5

-- n4= number of respondents who picked 4

-- n3 = number of respondents who picked 3

-- n2 = number of respondents who picked 2

-- n1 = number of respondents who picked 1
+Where,

+$n{5=}$ number of respondents who picked 5 n_4 = number of respondents who picked 4 n_3 = number of respondents who picked 3 n_2 = number of respondents who picked 2 n_1 = number of respondents who picked 1

-RESULTS AND DISCUSSION
+4. FINDINGS AND DISCUSSION